THW's Goalie News: Bishop Perfect, Rask's Meltdown, and More

 Bishop Perfect in Bowness Debut

 Tuesday was a wild day for the entire Dallas Stars’ organization.
 The day’s affairs began with the shocking news that general manager Jim Nill had fired head coach Jim Montgomery for “unprofessional conduct inconsistent with the core values and beliefs of the Dallas Stars and the National Hockey League.”
-Into his shoes stepped assistant coach Rick Bowness, who had just a handful of hours to prepare for his first game as an NHL head coach.
+Into his shoes stepped assistant coach Rick Bowness, who had just a handful of hours to prepare for his first game as an NHL head coach since the 2003-04 season.

 The Stars were set for a matchup on Tuesday evening with the New Jersey Devils, also under the watchful eye of a recently-appointed interim head coach in Alain Nasreddine.
 Bowness needed a big performance from one of his team’s superstars to keep the team going on the right track despite the chaos.